 Though occurring at low levels from natural sources, the concentration of FC bacteria can be elevated in water bodies as the result of pollution.
 Sources of FC bacteria are usually diffuse or nonpoint in nature and originate from stormwater runoff, failing septic systems, agricultural runoff, leaking sewers among other sources.
 Occasionally, the source of the pollutant is a point source.
-Section 303(d) of the CWA and EPA's Water Quality Planning and Management Regulations (40 CFR Part 130) require states to develop TMDLs for water bodies that are not meeting designated uses under technology-based pollution controls.
-The

-TMDL process establishes the allowable loading of pollutants or other quantifiable parameters for a water body based on the relationship between pollution sources and in stream water quality conditions so that states can establish water quality-based controls to reduce pollution and restore and maintain the quality of water resources (USEPA 1991).
+Section 303(d) of the Clean Water Act (CWA) and EPA's Water Quality Planning and Management Regulations (40 CFR Part 130) require states to develop TMDLs for water bodies that are not meeting designated uses under technology-based pollution controls.
+The TMDL process establishes the allowable loading of pollutants or other quantifiable parameters for a water body based on the relationship between pollution sources and in stream water quality conditions so that states can establish water quality-based controls to reduce pollution and restore and maintain the quality of water resources (USEPA 1991).

-The State of South Carolina has placed one monitoring station in the Dutchman's Creek Watershed on South Carolina's 2010 §303(d) list for impairment due to FC bacteria.
-This station is identified in Table 1 and Figure 1.
+The State of South Carolina has placed two (2) monitoring stations in the Choestoea Creek Watershed on South Carolina's final 2010 §303(d) list and draft 2012 §303(d) list for impairment due to FC bacteria.
+These stations are SV-108 and SV-301, and are identified in Figure 1a and Table 1.